marilyne-linkurious/documentation/content/admin/content/getting-started/configure.md

 ![](configuration-menu.png)

 > Some configuration keys requires a restart to be applied.
-Linkurious will notify you about it and offer you to restart from the Web UI.
+Linkurious will notify you about it and offer you to restart from the Web UI **only if** you made the changes from the Web UI itself.
+If you modified the {{config.file}} file manually, changes won't get applied and you will need to restart Linkurious.

 Configuration keys are divided per category.
 Edit what you need to change and click *Save*.